tomeskenazi/bitnamitools/README.md

 - All Linux distributions and other Operating Systems (if any) should be covered and tested.

 ### Coding Management System (CMS)
-Any project should use a CMS to version-control its ressources.
+Any project should use a CMS to version-control its resources.

 Requirements:
 - Code Management System: GIT via github will store the project code and documentation